tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_17/2021-04-13-item-1-billion-dollar-computer-vision-startups.md

 Making these businesses work is not about a general purpose model or algorithm so much as finding a niche application and specialising in it.
 I expect a similar trajectory for other areas (like NLP) over the next 5-10 years.

-**Why this matters:** AI has long overpromised and under-delivered - that might be beginning to change. hy this matters:** AI has long overpromised and under-delivered, that might be beginning to change.
+**Why this matters:** AI has long overpromised and under-delivered - that might be beginning to change.